ryandotclair/beer_me/README.md

 ## Purpose

-Simple flask webapp, designed to run on Cloud Foundrythat look for a GET on /api/beer and returns a json request of:
+Simple flask webapp, designed to run on Cloud Foundry, that allows GET'ing beer.

+Just GET <ip_of_webapp>/api/beer and you'll get a json of free beer:

 ```
 {